Community Languages Program

 Community Languages Professional Support Program (CLPSP)

-The Community Languages Professional Support Program (CLPSP) (previously known as the Pathways to Improvement Program (PIP)) will be introduced in 2025.
+The Community Languages Professional Support Program (CLPSP), previously known as the Pathways to Improvement Program (PIP), was introduced in 2025.
 The CLPSP will provide sector support and development activities that cater for the needs of individual schools.
+Details of the 2026 CLPSP will be available shortly.

-Schools that wish to receive a Community Languages Program grant from OMI will be required to participate in the CLPSP sector support and development activities throughout the year.
+Schools that receive a Community Languages Program funding are required to participate in the CLPSP sector support and development activities throughout the year.

 Community Languages Western Australia

-Community Languages WA (CLWA) is recognised as WA’s peak body for community languages sector in WA.
+Community Languages Western Australia (CLWA) is recognised as WA’s peak body for community languages sector in WA.
 CLWA’s website is a destination for information, resources, networking and collaboration for community language teachers and administrators.

 Community Languages Collection